msp-strath/cs208-logic/pages/index.md

 [The slides for these lectures](topic02-slides.pdf)

-1. [Natural Deduction and the rules for And](natural-deduction-intro.html).
+[Natural Deduction](natural-deduction-intro.html).
 Natural Deduction is a style of proof system that places a particular emphasis on how assumptions are used, and on how the rules for each connective come in introduction and elimination pairs.

-2. [Proof rules for Implication](proof-implication.html).
-Implication allows us to make conditional statements that we prove by temporarily making assumptions.

-3. [Proof rules for Or and Not](proof-or.html), which complete the rules for the connectives of Propositional Logic.

-4. [Soundness and Completeness, and some Philosophy](sound-complete-meaning.html).
-The system so far is sound, but is it complete?
-Should it be complete?
-What does mathematics mean?

 ### Topic 3 : Predicate Logic